Designing Refund Bonus Schemes for Provision Point Mechanism in Civic Crowdfunding: Introduction

-Provision Point mechanism with Securities (PPS) by \cite{chandra2016crowdfunding} introduced a class of mechanisms using complex prediction markets \cite{abernethy2013efficient} which incentivizes a player to contribute as soon as it arrives at the crowdfunding platform, thus resolving the race condition.
-The challenge with the practical implementation of PPS is, as it uses complex prediction markets, it is not only difficult to explain to a layperson but also computationally expensive to implement, primarily as a smart contract.
+\textit{Provision Point mechanism with Securities} (PPS)~\cite{chandra2016crowdfunding} introduces a class of mechanisms using complex prediction markets \cite{abernethy2013efficient}.
+These markets incentivize an agent to contribute \textit{as soon as it arrives}, thus avoiding the race condition.
+The challenge with the practical implementation of sophisticated mechanisms such as PPS is that as it uses complex prediction markets, it is difficult to explain to a layperson and computationally expensive to implement, primarily as an SC.

-The introduction of refund bonus is essential in these mechanisms as it incentivizes players to contribute and helps avoid free riding.
-Hence, in this paper, we focus on provision point mechanisms with refund bonus for CC.
-We look for \emph{refund bonus schemes} that can avoid free riding as well as the race condition.
-The goal is to identify a class of refund bonus schemes satisfying a set of conditions i.e., \emph{Contribution Monotonicity} and \emph{Time Monotonicity}, which are \emph{sufficient} to implement crowdfunding projects in a sequential setting such that the project is provisioned at equilibrium.
+The introduction of the refund bonus is \textit{vital} in these mechanisms as it incentivizes agents to contribute, thus avoiding free-riding.
+Consequently, we focus on provision point mechanisms with a refund bonus.
+Our primary goal is to abstract out conditions that \emph{refund bonus schemes} should satisfy to avoid free-riding and the race condition.
+We believe that such a characterization would further make it easier to explore simpler and computationally efficient CC mechanisms.

+Towards this, we introduce, \emph{Contribution Monotonicity} (CM) and \emph{Time Monotonicity} (TM).
+Contribution monotonicity states that an agent's refund should increase with an increase in its contribution.
+Further, time monotonicity states that an agent's refund should decrease if it delays its contribution.
+We prove these two conditions are \emph{sufficient} to provision a public project via crowdfunding in a sequential setting at equilibrium and avoid the race condition (Theorem \ref{Theorem:General}).
+We also prove that TM and \textit{weak} CM are also \textit{necessary}, under certain assumptions on equilibrium behavior (Theorem \ref{thm::neccGeneral}).

-We propose three novel refund bonus schemes which satisfy these conditions and are clear to explain to a layperson as well as computationally efficient to implement as a smart contract.
+With these theoretical results on CM and TM, we propose three elegant refund bonus schemes that satisfy CM and TM.
+These schemes are straightforward to explain to a layperson and are computationally efficient to implement as an SC.
 With these three schemes, we design novel mechanisms for CC, namely \emph{Provision Point mechanism with Refund through Geometric Progression} (PPRG); \emph{Provision Point mechanism with Refund based on Exponential function} (PPRE), and \emph{Provision Point mechanism with Refund based on Polynomial function} (PPRP).
-We analyze the cost effectiveness of these mechanisms, as well as PPS when deployed as smart contracts and show that PPRG is the most cost effective.
-We measure the performance of these mechanisms by \emph{provision accuracy}, the fraction of the projects that are successfully provisioned using the mechanism.
-We further simulate PPRG, PPRE, PPRP, and PPS and show that PPRG has similar provision accuracy as PPS.
-In the next section, we present the required preliminaries.
+We analyze the cost-effectiveness of these mechanisms and PPS when deployed as SCs and show that PPRG is significantly more cost-effective, i.e., PPRG requires the least amount of capital to set up.